BasileTrujillo/react-fazer-animation/README.md

 | bodyColor | string | The color of the body. |
 | longfazersColor | object | The color of the long fazers. |

+---

+## Contributing

+PR are welcome!

+## Licensing

+This project is licensed under the [MIT License](./LICENSE.txt).

+All files located in the node_modules and external directories are externally maintained libraries used by this software which have their own licenses; we recommend you read them, as their terms may differ from the terms in the MIT License.